 18. In 1995 the band's second album “Soup” was released

 19. During the tour to promote the album, Hoon added a drug rehab therapist to support him

 20. But on October 21, 1995, after a marathon night of drugs, which resulted from the band's disappointing performance in Houston, Hoon died from an overdose of cocaine.
-He was found dead on the band's bus by the band's sound technician
+The band's sound technician found him dead on the band's bus.

 21. In 1996, the band released a compilation album called "Nico" named after Hoon's daughter Nico Blue.